anoma/nspec/docs/tutorial/engines/index.juvix.md

     In the case where there is at most one action enabled, guards encode the pre-conditions of an action.

-??? note "Action ≈ event (actor model, event structures)"
+??? note "Action ≈ event (actor model, event structures) + duration"

     Performing an action
     corresponds to an event in the sense of the actor model theory.